mkpvasu/GANs/README.md

 # Illuminance Distribution Control using VAE Encoder and GAN

-### Illuminance Distribution Control using VanillaVAEEncoder - DCGAN Image Generation - Python, PyTorch
+### Illuminance Distribution Control using integrated Vanilla VAE Encoder and GAN - Python, PyTorch
 * This project is being performed in collaboration with Colin Acton and SangYoon Back at MACS Lab advised by Dr. Xu Chen.
 * Implemented Vanilla VAE Encoder to create latent embeddings based on depth map and